chintitomasud3/MyNotes/Vuln.md

 ## **3. Manual Code Review**
 🔹 Involves manually reviewing source code to find security flaws.
 🔹 Helps detect logic errors, insecure coding practices, and vulnerabilities missed by automated tools.

+# Report – Common Components

+## 1. Executive Summary
+A brief overview of the report’s purpose, scope, and key findings.

+## 2. Assessment Overview
+A description of the assessment methodology, tools used, and scope.

+## 3. Findings
+Detailed results of the assessment, including identified vulnerabilities and issues.

+## 4. Risk Assessment
+An evaluation of risks associated with the findings, including potential impact.

+## 5. Recommendations
+Suggested actions to mitigate risks and improve security posture.